German-Cobian/My-First-Rails-App/README.md

 * Run this command in your OS terminal: `git clone git@github.com:German-Cobian/My-First-Rails-App.git` to get a copy of the project
 * Navigate to the cloned project's directory using the `cd` command.
 * Run  `bundle install` to install all the required gems needed for the project.
-* Since DB has already been created, you need to migrate the DB telling the rails app to establish a connection to run
+* Since DB has already been created, you need to migrate the DB telling the rails app to establish a connection to run.
+Run `rails db:migrate`
 * Run `rails server` or `rails s` to start up the server
 * Navigate to `http://localhost:3000` on your browser window